See our English Curriculum below at Bentley Wood for KS3, KS4 and KS5

 Is English Literature the subject for you?

-If you enjoy reading and want to study a wide range of literature from past and present, then this is the course for you.
-There will be plenty of opportunities to discuss texts at length and read the views of others, before arriving at your own conclusions about characters, themes and the writer’s craft.
+If you are curious about exploring the human experience through literature, then this is the course for you.
+There will be plenty of opportunities to read and discuss texts at length and read the views of others, before arriving at your own conclusions about characters, themes and the writer’s craft.
 You will be encouraged to think for yourself, to use textual evidence to support your ideas, to analyse the implications of the choices writer’s make, and to evaluate contextual significance.

 Students will study a combination of novels, drama texts including Shakespeare, and poetry, learning to engage creatively and apply their knowledge of literary analysis in discussions and in writing.